 Sporting Kansas City acquired Mexican striker Alan Pulido as a Designated Player on a club-record transfer fee from C.D.
 Guadalajara in December 2019.
 He has signed a four-year MLS contract through 2023.

 Pulido has scored over 100 combined goals for club and country during a decorated career highlighted by five domestic championships, the 2018 Concacaf Champions League title and 13 caps for the Mexico Men’s National Team.
-The striker joins Sporting after finishing atop the Liga MX scoring charts with 12 goals for C.D.
-Guadalajara in the 2019 Apertura season this fall, having earned his first Liga MX scoring title in the 2014 Clausura spring campaign.
+The striker joined Sporting after finishing atop the Liga MX scoring charts with 12 goals for C.D.
+Guadalajara in the 2019 Apertura season, having earned his first Liga MX scoring title in the 2014 Clausura spring campaign.

 At the international level, Pulido has bagged five goals for Mexico’s senior team and was part of the El Tri squad at the 2011 Copa America and the 2014 FIFA World Cup.
 He also led the Mexico U-23s to the 2012 Concacaf Olympic Qualifying Tournament championship at Children’s Mercy Park as the top scorer of the competition.